bigfont/DeployWebApp2Azure/README.md

     -n Next manifest file path
     -p Previous manifest file path
     -i List of files/directories not to sync, delimited by `;`

+TODO: How can we sync just static files (e.g. CSS).

 # Notes